Charles Beaumont

-Charles Beaumont (January 2, 1929 – February 21, 1967) was an American author of speculative fiction, including short stories in the horror and science fiction subgenres.
-He is remembered as a writer of classic Twilight Zone episodes, such as "The Howling Man", "Static", "Miniature", "Printer's Devil", and "Number Twelve Looks Just Like You", but also penned the screenplays for several films, such as 7 Faces of Dr. Lao, The Intruder, and The Masque of the Red Death.
+Charles Beaumont (born Charles Leroy Nutt; January 2, 1929 – February 21, 1967) was an American author of speculative fiction, including short stories in the horror and science fiction subgenres.
+He is remembered as a writer of classic Twilight Zone episodes, such as "The Howling Man", "Static", "Nice Place to Visit", "Miniature", "Printer's Devil", and "Number Twelve Looks Just Like You", but also penned the screenplays for several films, such as 7 Faces of Dr. Lao, The Intruder (based on his novel), and The Masque of the Red Death.

 Novelist Dean Koontz said "Charles Beaumont was one of the seminal influences on writers of the fantastic and macabre."
 Beaumont is also the subject of the documentary Charles Beaumont: The Short Life of Twilight Zone's Magic Man by Jason V. Brock.

 Life and work

-Beaumont was born Charles Leroy Nutt in Chicago, the only child of Charles Hiram Nutt (an auditor of freight accounts for the Chicago & Alton Railroad) and Violet "Letty" (Phillips) Nutt, a homemaker who had been a scenarist at Essanay Studios.
+Beaumont was born Charles Leroy Nutt in Chicago, on January 2, 1929, the only child of Charles Hiram Nutt (an auditor of freight accounts for the Chicago & Alton Railroad) and Violet "Letty" (Phillips) Nutt, a homemaker who had been a scenarist at Essanay Studios.
 His father was 56 when Charles was born; Letty, his mother, was 22 years her husband's junior.
 Letty is known to have dressed young Charles in girls' clothes, and once threatened to kill his dog to punish him.
 These early experiences inspired the celebrated short story "Miss Gentilbelle", but according to Beaumont, "Football, baseball, and dimestore cookie thefts filled my early world".

 School did not hold his attention, and his last name exposed him to ridicule, so Charles Nutt found solace as a teenager in science fiction.
-He dropped out of high school in tenth grade to join the army.
+He dropped out of high school in tenth grade to join the Army in the final years of World War II.
 He also worked as a cartoonist, illustrator, disc jockey, usher, and dishwasher before selling his first story to Amazing Stories in 1950.
 During his time as an illustrator, he briefly used the pseudonyms Charles McNutt (circa 1947/48) and E.T.
 Beaumont (inspired by a female artist named "Miss Beaumont" with whom he had collaborated in Everett, Washington), before settling on the name Charles Beaumont.
 He soon adopted this name legally and used it both personally and professionally for the rest of his life.

 In 1954, Playboy magazine selected his story "Black Country" to be the first work of short fiction to appear in its pages.
 It was at this time that Beaumont started writing for television and film.

 Beaumont was energetic and spontaneous, and was known to take trips (sometimes out of the country) at a moment's notice.
 An avid racing fan, he often enjoyed participating in or watching area speedway races, with other authors tagging along.
 Beaumont and several friends built their own SCCA H Modified racecar dubbed the "Monzetta", consisting of Panhard mechanicals and a Devin body and chassis, which was raced at many Southern California tracks including Paramount Ranch Racetrack.